 Defaulting on your education loan sets off a chain reaction that can harm your finances and career.
 Here's what happens:

-Immediate Impact: Loan account flagged, collection calls, emails, and legal notices begin.
+Immediate Impact: Loan account flagged as NPA, collection calls, emails, and legal notices begin.

-Career Setbacks: Employers may check credit reports; a default can block opportunities in finance or top firms.
+Career Setbacks: Employers in finance, banking, and regulated sectors may check credit reports; a default can block opportunities.

 Real-World Example: Rajesh's Default Calculation